Xilinx/mlir-aie/tutorials/tutorial-4/flow/README.md

 `$chain`: label of next definition in our declaration chain.
 Generally point to the label where `AIE.end` is defined but can point to the next call to another `AIE.dmaStart`

 ### <ins>Buffer descriptors</ins>
-Within a memory module, we can define up to 16 buffer descriptors, each which refrences the buffer in local memory that it will be accessing (either read from or write to).
+Within a memory module, we can define up to 16 buffer descriptors, each which references the buffer in local memory that it will be accessing (either read from or write to).
 The `AIE.dmaBd` syntax is:
 ```
 AIE.dmaBd(<$buffer : type($buffer), $offset, $len>, $AB)